I have used the PDF or Portable document format for half my life, and no other format has made me feel more comfortable.

 And that’s where the problem begins.

-Many people think that editing PDFs is costly, but nothing can be farther than the truth.
+Many people think that editing PDFs is costly, but nothing can be further from the truth.

-So, I have gathered 10 of the best apps/services that will help remove/add information that might otherwise seem unattainable.
+So, I have gathered 10 of the best apps/services that will help remove/add information and even create a pdf link that might otherwise seem unattainable.